Droeftoeter/nearby-pokemon-notifier/README.md

     new TrainersClub('username', 'password'),
     51.436596, // Latitude
     5.478001, // Longitude
-    5 // The amount of steps to walk
+    5, // The amount of steps to walk
+    0.07 // The search radius
 );

 // Attach a new Slack handler